BorrisonXiao/whisper-st/README.md

 Stage 8 and 9 runs inference for the finetuned model and evaluates the results.

-Before running the script, a few variables should be set explicitly:
+Before running the script, a few things should be set explicitly:
 - `python_hf=/path/to/your/python`

-    This variable should point to the python interpreter that has the `requirements.txt` installed.
+    This variable, in `run_finetune.sh`, should point to the python interpreter that has the `requirements.txt` installed.
 - `conf/tuning/*.yaml`

     If you are trying to launch a new experiment (with new language, peft method, etc.), you need to create a new configuration file.
 The naming convention is `conf/tuning/${mode}_${model}_${src_lang}_${peft_method}_${train_set}.yaml` as specified in the `run_finetune.sh` script.